Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: The Microscopic Model

-It is straightforward to check that any Hamiltonian quadratic in $\psi_i, \psi_j^{\dagger}$ is not allowed as it breaks time-reversal (TR) symmetry.
+It is straightforward to check that any Hamiltonian quadratic in $\psi_i, \psi_j^{\dagger}$ is not allowed as it breaks TR symmetry.
 This also follows from the $\mathbb{Z}$ classification of non-interacting Hamiltonians in BDI class in 1D.
 Any Hamiltonian we write down then must be interacting.
-With interactions, it is known that the classification breaks down to $\mathbb{Z}_8$, i.e. eight Majorana zero modes can be gapped out by quartic interactions without spontaneously breaking the TR-symmetry.
+With interactions, it is known that the classification is reduced to $\mathbb{Z}_8$, i.e. eight Majorana zero modes can be gapped out by quartic interactions without spontaneously breaking the TR-symmetry.
 For the BDI chain, this gapping mechanism must break translation symmetry as one has to group four sites together.
 In other words, if one is to find a gapped phase without breaking the TR symmetry, the unit cell must be enlarged at least four times.

-We are interested in symmetric phases of the BDI chain, which is necessarily gapless.
-We propose the following TR-invariant Hamiltonian for the boundary chain:
+To explore the possible phases that can occur on edge, we consider the following TR-invariant Hamiltonian for the boundary chain:

+For simplicity we assume both $t$ and $\Delta$ are real in the following.
 The model possesses translation symmetry; on our physical fermions translation in the transverse direction acts as $T_t:\psi_i \rightarrow \psi_{i+1}$.
 We will consider closing the chain into a ring with periodic boundary conditions (PBC) (i.e. $\psi_{2N+1} = \psi_1$). \\

 This model is exactly solvable.
 Employing a Jordan-Wigner (JW) transformation twice we can effectively split the chain in two (even sites and odd sites).
 One can then think of the model as two copies of a p-wave superconductor, with the caveat that the JW transformation maps a physical fermion to a non-local object in the ``free" fermions.